-- 2. Intensive seminar weekends on campus (two per semester) provide valuable time for you to interact one-on-one with faculty and others in the class.
-Weekend seminars provide additional opportunities to discuss, analyze, and problem-solve while moving through the course.
+- Seminar intensives on campus and virtually provide valuable time for you to interact one-on-one with faculty and others in the class.
+Intensives provide additional opportunities to discuss, analyze, and problem-solve while moving through the program.

-- 3. Practice Hours are built into six of the DNP courses.
-Practice-based experiences are individualized for each student based on their prior education, current clinical practice, and future role expectations.
+- Practice Immersion Hours are unfolded throughout the DNP program to support your ongoing work as a DNP scholar.
+Practice-based immersion experiences are designed to support DNP students in their future role expectations.
 Students complete practice hours in the community where they live.

-All students enrolled in the College of Graduate Nursing will be required to attend the University campus orientation in August prior to beginning classes their first year.
+All students enrolled in the College of Graduate Nursing will be required to attend the University campus orientation (Welcome Week) in August prior to beginning their first semester which will also include the first seminar intensive session.
 During orientation, students will participate in both college and university sessions.
 Students will be provided with information regarding the orientation program.
 Students are welcome to invite their family members to attend the annual Convocation and White Coat ceremonies, which occur at the end of orientation week.
-Students will have the opportunity to purchase medical equipment, textbooks, and uniforms (if applicable) during the on campus Orientation/Welcome Week.
+Students will have the opportunity to purchase medical equipment, textbooks, and uniforms (if applicable) during the on-campus Orientation/Welcome Week.